zng-ui/zng/TODO/Performance.md

     - Render needs "nested display list", to avoid double alloc (insert).
     - Info needs double alloc, one for the partial tree in a thread branch, other for when it is inserted in the actual tree.
       - Probably not an issue.

-* Review `AppContextMut`.
-* Use `ThreadContext` in `core::task`.
-    - It is not just for UI threads?

-* Rayon:
-  - We can run the app in a rayon thread-pool made for the app.
-  - Rayon automatically uses the thread-pool it is in.
-  - But we don't load the `ThreadContext` for rayon internal jobs.
-    - Maybe we can use a trace API to inject the context, see https://github.com/rayon-rs/rayon/issues/915.
-    - We could have an parallel iter adapter that loads the context? see https://github.com/wagnerf42/diam/blob/main/src/adaptors/log.rs
-  - So `core::task` spawned from the app end-up running in the UI threads?
-    - The idea was to avoid blocking the UI at all costs, need a different thread-pool for `task`?

-* How we can start:
-  - We can implement parallel var and event hooks.
-  - And parallel var modify + animations.
-  - Just need to figure out the thread pool.